Back to Insights

 return decision

-Latest advancements in AI governance and ethical AI practices should be incorporated, ensuring transparency and accountability in decision-making processes.
-Consider frameworks such as the EU's AI Act or the UK's AI Strategy for guidance on ethical AI implementation.
-These frameworks have been updated with new guidelines that ensure ethical AI practices are followed rigorously.
+Update: Latest advancements in AI governance and ethical AI practices should be incorporated, ensuring transparency and accountability in decision-making processes.
+Consider frameworks such as the EU's AI Act, which has been updated to include new guidelines on transparency and accountability, and the UK's AI Strategy, which emphasises ethical AI implementation.
+Recent developments focus on enhancing the interpretability and auditability of AI systems.

 4. Graceful Degradation